nginx/unit-docs/source/configuration.rst

           }
       }

-   Here, any URIs will match except the ones containing :samp:`/api/`.
+   Here, URIs of any articles that don't look like :samp:`YYYY-MM-DD` dates will match.
+Again, note the backslashes; this is a JSON requirement:

    .. code-block:: json